 Two speed idle and acceleration simulation mode are typically used for vehicles are older.
-Onboard diagnostic is the method that is currently use for most newer models.
+The onboard diagnostic is the method that is currently used for most newer models.
 This is when information is downloaded directly from your vehicle’s onboard diagnostic computer.

 Failing The Test

 If your vehicle happens to fill the emissions test, you will first need to have the vehicle and the issue diagnosed.
 This will give the mechanic the know-how on how to fix the problem so that you will be able to pass the emissions test when you have it retested later on.
 You are required to have it repaired through a recognized emissions repair facility and then retested.

 There are also waverers available when you use these facilities and even though you are allowed to use other shops to have the work completed, you may end up paying more for them.
 If you are not able to pass inspection, you may be able to apply for a waiver, but if you do not use a recognized repair facility it may be more difficult to receive the waiver.